cvarrasi/better-muted-words-twitter-extension/README.md

 ## How to Install in 2 Clicks
 > [!IMPORTANT]
-> This extension is only supported on Chrome browsers at the moment.
+> This extension is only supported on Chrome at the moment.

 TODO: Add install instructions
 <br><br>